How to Know When it’s Time to Move On (From a Manuscript)

 1. Have you queried all the agents on your list?

-As I mentioned before, your agent list should probably have 70-100 agents on it.
+As I mentioned before, your agent list might have upwards of 70-100 agents on it, depending on your genre and age range.
 If you’ve queried all of the agents who were on your list, and gotten rejections from all of them, this is a sign that perhaps your story isn’t the one that’s going to get you your agent.

 2. Have you given revision a serious effort?